thejscomp/usdt-flash-software/README.md

 __Splitable__: Divide your flash USDT into smaller amounts with ease, perfect for precise transactions. \
 __Swappable__: Effortlessly exchange **Flash USDT** for other digital currencies or assets as needed. \
 __Flash Duration__: Control the timing of your transactions to match your requirements, enhancing your strategic options. \
-__Tradable__: Enjoy the freedom to trade <a href="https://telegra.ph/USDT-Flash-Software-Exposed-the-Flashing-Algorithm-12-21"flash USDT</a> in various marketplaces, maximizing your investment potential.
+__Tradable__: Enjoy the freedom to trade <a href="https://telegra.ph/USDT-Flash-Software-Exposed-the-Flashing-Algorithm-12-21"flash USDT</a> in various marketplaces, maximizing your investments potential.

 ## USDT Flash Software: The Ultimate Solution for Fast Transactions
 Introducing our cutting-edge **USDT Flash Software**, designed to revolutionize the way you handle digital assets. \